Western Asset Global High Income Fund Inc. (EHI) to Issue — Dividend of $0.07 on March 3rd

-Western Asset Global High Income Fund Inc. (NYSE:EHI – Get Free Report) announced a — dividend on Wednesday, November 20th,Wall Street Journal reports.
-Investors of record on Friday, February 21st will be given a dividend of 0.07 per share on Monday, March 3rd.
-This represents a dividend yield of 12.5%.
-The ex-dividend date is Friday, February 21st.
+Western Asset Global High Income Fund Inc. (NYSE:EHI – Get Free Report) declared a — dividend on Thursday, November 21st,Wall Street Journal reports.
+Shareholders of record on Friday, February 21st will be given a dividend of 0.07 per share on Monday, March 3rd.
+This represents a yield of 12.5%.
+The ex-dividend date of this dividend is Friday, February 21st.

-Western Asset Global High Income Fund has raised its dividend by an average of 14.7% per year over the last three years.
+Western Asset Global High Income Fund has increased its dividend by an average of 14.7% per year over the last three years.

 About Western Asset Global High Income Fund